What is a school council?

 School council meetings are held every other week with Mrs Shaw.

-- Making posters and signs to remind children of the Golden Rules.
-The children have located where they’d like their posters displayed outside and in the hall on our main display.
+- Made posters and signs to remind children of the Golden Rules.
+We chose where we’d like our posters displayed and put them up.

-- We met with the school governors and Mrs Anderson our head teacher to discuss recent plans and discussion and learn about our governors’ roles and responsibilities, which we found very interesting.
+- We met with the school governors and Mrs Anderson, our head teacher, to discuss recent plans.
+We learnt about our governors’ roles and responsibilities, which we found very interesting.